 - Any platform requirements you might have, such as: must be an Android app, must run on Windows, etc.

 The students will read all these project descriptions and choose which project they want to work on.
-These are the projects submitted so far for 2017-18.
+You can also read the projects submitted for the 2017-18 year.